aoitaku/onsya/README.md

 # pha2kana
-artlang phonetic alphabet to kana translater for JavaScript
+Phonetic alphabet transcription to kana transform for JavaScript.